The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Summary and conclusions

 \end{itemize}

-The \mjp \ survey and its novel \jp \ filter system have proven their capability to identify and characterise galaxy populations and their evolution across cosmic time up to $z = 1$.
-The \jp \ survey will cover several thousand times the sky area observed by \mjp, and it will provide complete and statistically significant samples of galaxies with \js \ with SNR above 3, to retrieve the stellar population properties as a function of redshift and environment.
-Similar precision to the analysis of the spectroscopic data sets will be derived by analyzing the sub-sample of galaxies with SNR $\geq$10.
-In addition, \jp \ will be able to study samples of galaxies with stellar mass above $\log (M_\star/\mathrm{M}_\odot) \sim 8.9$, $9.5$, and $9.9$ at $z=0.3$, $0.5$, and $0.7$, respectively.
+The \mjp \ survey and its novel \jp \ filter system have proven their capability to identify and characterize galaxy populations and their evolution across cosmic time up to $z = 1$.
+The \jp \ survey will cover several thousand times the sky area observed by \mjp, and it will provide complete and statistically significant samples of galaxies with \js \ with S/N above 3 to retrieve the stellar population properties as a function of redshift and environment.
+A similar precision regarding the analysis of the spectroscopic datasets will be derived by analysing the sub-sample of galaxies with S/N $\geq$10.
+In addition, \jp \ will be able to study samples of galaxies with stellar masses above $\log (M_\star/\mathrm{M}_\odot) \sim 8.9$, $9.5$, and $9.9$ at $z=0.3$, $0.5$, and $0.7$, respectively.
 These limits are $> 1$~dex below the lower limit of the stellar mass that will be covered by future spectroscopic surveys, such as WEAVE/StePS.
-The analysis of the \mjp \ galaxies with $\log (M_\star/\mathrm{M}_\odot) > 8.3$ at $z\sim0.1$ is able to retrieve the evolution of $\rho_\star$ up to $z\sim 3$ in good agreement with results from other cosmological surveys.
+Analysis of the \mjp \ galaxies with $\log (M_\star/\mathrm{M}_\odot) > 8.3$ at $z\sim0.1$ is able to retrieve the evolution of $\rho_\star$ up to $z\sim 3$ in good agreement with results from other cosmological surveys.
 These results show the strong potential of \jp \ to constrain the evolution of the SFR and stellar mass density with cosmic time.

 \begin{appendix}